MicrosoftDocs/visualstudio-docs/docs/profiling/profiling-feature-tour.md

 ## View performance while debugging

 The profiling tools that you can access during a debugging session are available in the Diagnostic Tools window.
 The Diagnostic Tools window appears automatically unless you have turned it off.
-To bring up the window, click **Debug / Windows / Show Diagnostic Tools**.
+To bring up the window, select **Debug** > **Windows** > **Show Diagnostic Tools**.
 With the window open, you can select tools for which you want to collect data.

 ![Diagnostic Tools window](../profiling/media/prof-tour-diagnostic-tools.png "Diagnostic Tools")